 My first year away at college, for Halloween, I decided to go as the Grim Reaper.
 I got a hideous-looking rubber skull mask, and I borrowed my roommate’s bathrobe, but I still needed a scythe, and I knew where to get one.
 I drove out to Springhouse Farm and Old Mrs. Knight poured some wine for us and we sat up and talked.
 I was taking History of England then, with the incomparable Ian Duffy (just being in that man’s presence was an educational experience) and we discussed the Norman Conquest.

 After my first semester in graduate school, I stopped by for a visit.
 Now, I remember my twenties as a time of unremitting failure, not to mention loneliness so egregious I considered killing myself, although somehow I managed to end that decade with the initials Dr. in front of my name, don’t ask me how.
 But all that was still ahead of me, in the unknowable future.
-Once again she poured some wine for us, and flush with all my new knowledge, I proceeded to lecture Old Mrs. Knight about the evolution of reproductive strategies in fishes, and she listened more attentively than any of my students ever have.
+Once again she poured some wine for us, and flush with all my new knowledge, I proceeded to lecture Old Mrs. Knight on the evolution of reproductive strategies in fishes, and she listened more attentively than any of my students ever have.

 Right before graduate school had finished chewing me up and spitting me out, I flew back to Pennsylvania to interview for a faculty position (I didn’t get the job).
 I stopped by to visit Old Mrs. Knight, and for the last time she poured some wine for us and we sat up and talked.
 She reminded me that my parents were by then on the cusp of old age themselves, and she warned me not to be overprotective.
 “If your father wants to die with his boots on, you let him.”